cilium/cilium/Documentation/helm-values.rst

      - Enable transparent network encryption.
      - bool
      - ``false``
-   * - :spelling:ignore:`encryption.interface`
-     - Deprecated in favor of encryption.ipsec.interface.
-To be removed in 1.15.
-The interface to use for encrypted traffic.
-This option is only effective when encryption.type is set to ipsec.
-     - string
-     - ``""``
    * - :spelling:ignore:`encryption.ipsec.interface`
      - The interface to use for encrypted traffic.
      - string